|Announcement and start of competition||December 6, 2022|

 The competition consists of a written report based on work done at the competing team’s educational organization.
 The written report will be judged on content depending on the categories mentioned above.
 Up to 20 finalists (teams) in each category will be invited to submit their specimens for testing to the Advanced Cementitious Materials and Composites (ACMC) laboratory at the University of Connecticut.
 The shipping details will be shared with the finalists at notice.

 Student teams can consist of up to 4 students per team; all members of the team must be enrolled in an undergraduate or graduate program.
 Each student team must have a supervising faculty advisor.
-A student representative from the team must be present at the competition to receive the award.
+A student representative from the team must be present at the UHPC symposium to receive the award.
 More than one team per institution is welcome in the competition.
-However, only one team per institution can be part of the final 20 teams.
-In addition, the same mixture design cannot be used among several teams from one institution.
+The same mixture design cannot be used among several teams from one institution.

 As part of the competition, the student teams must first submit a written report that will be reviewed and judged.
 Not more than 20 teams in each category will be invited to ship their specimens.